JayeshKakkad-Rotoclear/Rotoclear-C-Pro-Docs/docs/getting-started.md

 **Q: How do I update the software?**
 A: Via web interface (System → Update) or manually.
 See [Build and Deploy](operations/build-and-deploy.md).

----

-**Congratulations!** You're now ready to start using the C Pro camera system.
-Explore the documentation for advanced features and configuration options.

----

-*For additional support, refer to the comprehensive documentation or contact technical support.*